cyanpencil/ms_thesis/structure.md

 - Control flow broken by too much instrumentation (e.g. short jumps)
 - Literal pools (maybe move to only chapter 4, implementation?)

+These issues should be key issues mentioned at the top of this chapter.
+The symbolizer section here will then focus exclusively on ARM

 ##### 3.4 Instrumentation (ASAN)
 Explain the ASAN algorithm, the concept of shadow memory, etc.
 Explain the limitations of our binary ASAN compared to source ASAN: